StefanJohnsen/WavefrontOBJ/README.md

 ```
 *WavfrontOBJ will copy all lists above.<br>
-Above obj.vertex list will be copied into vertex list with format xyz (default).<br>
+Above obj.vertex list is double and therefor it will be copied into vertex list.<br>
 You can choose xyz, xyzw or xyzrgb.
 Ex.
 If you choose xyzrgb and obj.vertex don't have that format, your list will contains zero values for rgb {x,y,z,0,0,0}*

 ### Load and get face colors